trihargianto/trihargianto.com/content/blog/2024-04-21-why-i-love-being-a-software-engineer/index.en.md

 <p align="center"><small><span>Original Photo by <a href="https://unsplash.com/photos/shallow-focus-photo-of-person-using-macbook-6Dv3pe-JnSg" target="_blank" rel="noopener">@wocintechchat</a></span></small></p>

-## How I Become a Sofware Engineer
+## How I Become a Software Engineer

 It has been more than 10 years since I started my career in software development.
 Being a software engineer is one of the things I am most grateful for in my life.